-Liabilities for costs that will continue to be incurred under a contract for its remaining term without economic benefit shall be recognized as the cease-date (the date the entity ceases using the right conveyed by the contract – i.e., the right to use a leased property).
+23. Liabilities for costs that will continue to be incurred under a contract for its remaining term without economic benefit shall be recognized as the cease-date (the date the entity ceases using the right conveyed by the contract – i.e., the right to use a leased property).
 The fair value of the liability at the cease-use date shall be determined based on the remaining lease rentals, adjusted for the effects of any prepaid or deferred items recognized under the lease, and reduced by estimated sublease rentals that could be reasonably obtained for the property, even if the entity does not intend to enter into a sublease.
-Remaining lease rentals shall not be reduced to an amount less than zero.(Staff Note – Paragraphs 24-26 are from 842-10-30-(1-3) and provide guidance on lease terms and purchase options.
+Remaining lease rentals shall not be reduced to an amount less than zero.

+24. An entity shall determine the lease term as the noncancellable period of the lease, together with all of the following: (Staff Note – Paragraphs 24-26 are from 842-10-30-(1-3) and provide guidance on lease terms and purchase options.
 For this version of the SSAP No. 22R, this has been moved to the Accounting and Reporting by Lessees section for better clarity.)

+a.
+Periods covered by an option to extend the lease if the lessee is reasonably certain to exercise that option.

+b.
+Periods covered by an option to terminate the lease if the lessee is reasonably certain not to exercise that option.

+c.
+Periods covered by an option to extend (or not to terminate) the lease in which exercise of the option is controlled by the lessor.